mpklink/capstone_fall2022/README.md

 ------------------------------
 All Changes are currently only in the Development Branch, but changes are as follows:

-Player Prefab
+Player Prefab:
 Camera and player movement changed, instead of up/down/left/right, it is now rotational with forward/back type movement
 Current Bug: Player freaks out when a collision is detected and throws player

-Overworld
+Overworld:
 Polished assets that were glitching (roads were glitching)

-Lobby
+Lobby:
 Added scene and it now contains a room and an elvator to walk into Elevator now contains an animation
 Elevator entry prompts user to input the floor they want to go to Current Bug: Number input is glitched

-Library Scene
+Library Scene:
 Made scene layout be 69 x 69 to be accurate to powerball tickets from the global variables scene Updated scripts to take in 69 by 69 value based on row and column

-Bookshelf scene
+Bookshelf scene:
 Changed orinetation based on bookshelf prefab, and alligned it based on scene before it